-16.9.3 Two-way wireless
+16.9.3 Two way wireless

-The following devices can be enrolled on a two-way wireless transceiver:
+The following devices can be enrolled on a two way wireless transceiver:

-- Wireless sensors
+- Wireless sensors (motion detectors, magnetic contacts, smoke alarms)

-- · Wireless outputss
+- Wireless outputs (internal and external sirens)

 - · Wireless repeaters

+- · Wireless keypads

 - WPAN personal alarm button

-- · WRMT remote control
+- WRMT remote control

-Please note that you must enable two-way wireless before enrolling these devices.
+Please note that you must enable two way wireless before enrolling these devices.

-To enable two-way wireless:
+To enable two way wireless:

 - 1. Scroll to WIRELESS and press OK.

+- Scroll to SETTINGS and press OK.

-- 2. Scroll to 2 WAY WIRELESS.
+- 3. Scroll to 2 WAY WIRELESS and select ENABLE

-- Select ENABLE.

-The SPCW120 Wireless Transceiver can support the (up to) following number of devices
+The SPCW120 Wireless Transceiver can support (up to) the following number of devices

-- · 64 detectors,
+- 64 detectors,

 - 16 output sirens

-- 8 Keypads
+- · 8 wireless keypads

 - 4 Repeaters